Natalia-Torres-Lora/search/README.md

 6. Click the "I'm Feeling Lucky" button on the main Google Search page to bypass the normal results page and go directly to the first search result.

-7. Enjoy the Google-like aesthetics of the website.
+7. css should resemble the Google-like aesthetics of the website.

-## Note

-You may encounter a redirect notice when using the "I'm Feeling Lucky" button.
-This is an expected consequence of a security feature implemented by Google.